 - Natural ingredients tend to have natural colors so crazy gelato flavor that are neon blue or green are unlikely to be genuine.

-- Mountains of gelato overflowing from their containers without melting are likely a sign of a product that is too cold and too fatty.
+- Mountains of gelato overflowing from their containers without melting are a sign of a product that is too cold and too fatty.
 Real gelato melts very quickly and this is why the best places tend to have containers of it that are half empty rather than half fool: to guarantee it stays at the right temperature.
 This is the main difference between gelato and industrial ice cream!

 - Gelato is smooth and doesn’t contain ice crystals.
 Real gelato is closer to a cream that to the industrial ice creams you get in supermarkets.
 You can spot this creamy texture in the shop before it is even served and you will definitely feel it once if your mouth: anything crunchy means the gelato is at too low a temperature and therefore not in its ideal state.